 Medical infomatics involves understanding, promoting the effective organization, analysis, management and use of information in health care.
 People who work in medical informatics must be knowledgeable about both information science and health care in order to understand how data and information affect health care organizations.
 They understand how to acquire, store, protect, retrieve and use a wide range of information about health and medicine.

 Doctors diagnose illness and injury, prescribe and administer treatment, and advise patients about disease prevention and management.
-Most people this of doctors in the allopathic medicine (M.D) pathway.
+Most people think of doctors in the allopathic medicine (M.D) pathway.
 However, students can also choose to pursue Osteopathic medicine (D.O.).
 Osteopathic doctors are licensed to do everything an allopathic doctor can do, including diagnosing, treating, prescribing medications and performing surgery.
 In addition to these skills, osteopathic doctors have a strongly holistic approach to their practice and use "manipulative" medicine, which is a distinct system of hands-on diagnosis and treatment that focuses on the musculoskelatal system.

 Mental health is a broad field with a wide range of career choices.
-Health professionals in mental health-related careers help individuals of all ages deal with a variety of life stresses and problems, including addition, substance abuse, problems with self-esteem, aging-related mental health issues, family, parenting or marital problems, grief, anger or depression, and other emotional or behavioral issues.
+Health professionals in mental health-related careers help individuals of all ages deal with a variety of life stresses and problems, including addiction, substance abuse, problems with self-esteem, aging-related mental health issues, family, parenting or marital problems, grief, anger or depression, and other emotional or behavioral issues.
 Some mental health professionals hold advanced degrees and specialize in brain function and human behavior.
 They are able to help patients with clinically diagnosed mental illnesses and may use a variety of strategies for treatment including, but not limited to, medical, psycho-therapeutic, or psycho-social therapies.

 The field of nursing is very diverse and requires a wide range of skills and knowledge.
 Nurses promote health, prevent disease and help patients cope with illness.
 They have a unique scope of practice in that they can practice independently, although most collaborte with all members of the health care team.
 Nurses are hands-on health care professionals who provide focused and highly personalized care.
 Career opportunities in this field range from entry-level to doctoral-level.